 One of the reasons why an NFC chip is so suitable for implantation is that the chip receives energy from the reader.
 In addition to my chip, I did not have to implant a battery or accumulator in my finger.

 The chip is made of super strong glass (Bioglas Schott 8625) and has been made sterile.
-The chip is the size of a grain of rice: two millimeters in diameter and 12 millimeters long.
+The chip is the size of a grain of rice: 2 millimetres in diameter and 12 millimetres long.
 The chip does not cause any malfunctions in an aircraft or problems with customs.